Of all of the unexplained enigmas, in Doctor Who. Original companion and family member; Susan – is perhaps one of the biggest.

 Was she infact – the Doctor’s ‘real’ granddaughter?
 Or, did she just use this title for some other reason?
 Was it an inherited title, from their Coalhill School exploits, in An Unearthly Child?

-What is clear, about the young (academically gifted) Time Lord, was that from a character perspective; she was pretty much forgotten about from the off, with her teachers; Ian & Barbara – taking centre-stage.
+What is clear, about the young (academically gifted) Time Lord, was that – from a character perspective; she was pretty much forgotten about from the off.
+With Susan’s teachers; Ian & Barbara – taking centre-stage.

 It was no surprise then, when actress Carol-Ann Ford – called it a day – in 1965, due to a lack of decent characterisation from the preceding 2 years.
 She was written out after the events of The Dalek Invasion Of Earth, having met -and fell in love, with a young freedom fighter; called David.

-Ford, finally dished the dirt in a 2013 interview : “I was a very good dancer and had been an acrobat.
+“I was a very good dancer and had been an acrobat.
 They told me Susan was going to be an Avengers-type girl – with all the kapow of that – plus she would have telepathic powers.
 She was going to be able to fly the Tardis, as well as her grandfather and have the most extraordinary wardrobe.
-None of that happened.”
+None of that happened.
+All my differentness was cut out.
+They made me wear horrible little trousers, not even funky jeans.
+Horrible little flat shoes.
+I don’t know why they did this to me.”
+Carol Ann Ford on Susan.
+2013

 Susan’s history following this point, is unclear.
 Due in some part, to no more follow-up appearances (or explanations in the show, until the 20th Anniversary episode; The Five Doctors.